ballerina-platform/module-ballerinax-googleapis.sheets/gsheets4/Package.md

 # Package Overview

-This package provides a Ballerina API for the Google Spreadsheet REST API.
-It provides the ability to create, modify, or access Google Spreadsheet docs.
-It handles OAuth 2.0 and provides auto completion and type conversions.
+The Google Spreadsheet connector allows you to create and access Google Spreadsheet docs through Google Spreadsheet REST API with OAuth 2.0 authentication.
+And also it provides the facility to create, access, modify and delete worksheets.

 **Spreadsheet Operations**